unsupo/pokemonshowdownbot/README.md

 `username` and `password` property allows you to set the username and password for the bot

+`username=${uuid}` will generate a random uid for the name

+`challenge.user` allows you to select a user for it to auto challenge

+`challenge.user` property is useful if you want it to fight another bot that accepts all challenges then you can watch the two bots battle it out

 ### For the future
  - Bot improvements to be a stronger ai